natashagogo/100-Days-Of-Swift-UI/README.md

 ### Link
 - <a href="https://github.com/designmedicine/100-Days-Of-Swift-UI/tree/master/00%20-%20Practice%20Projects/02%20-%20Vacation%20Spot%20Picker">Code</a>

-## Symptom Tracker (Day 17)
+## Symptom Tracker
-Explored how pickers work in more detail by creating a form that allows patients to enter details about their symptoms.
+Created a multi-view application that allows users to add and delete their symptoms.

 ### Practiced
+- Sharing data across multiple views with `@ObservedObject`
+- Creating an editable list with `ForEach` and `.onDelete()`
+- Showing a second view with `.sheet()`
-- Two-way data binding
+- Saving user data with `Codable` and `UserDefaults`
-- Picker styles: `SegmentedPicker`, `WheelPicker`, etc.
-- Button types: `Toggle`

 ### Link
 - <a href="https://github.com/designmedicine/100-Days-Of-Swift-UI/tree/master/00%20-%20Practice%20Projects/03%20-%20Symptom%20Tracker">Code</a>